fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 )
 ```

 Every note contains its textual content and a timestamp as well as a _boolean_ value for marking wether the note has been categorized as important or not, and a unique <i>id</i>.

-The code is based on there being exactly three notes in the array.
+The code functions based on the fact that there are exactly three notes in the array.
-Single note is rendered by accessing the objects in the array by referring to a hard coded index number:
+A single note is rendered by accessing the objects in the array by referring to a hard coded index number:

 ```js
 <li>{note[1].content}</li>